bcoin-org/bcoin/docs/rpc-compatibility.md

 | Testnet | 18332          | 18334            | 18332       |
 | Regtest | 48332          | 48334            | 18443       |

-# List of RPC Calls in Bitcoin Core vs Bcoin
-This is a list of commands existing in core and bcoin.
-This list currently does not include compatibility information.
+## Node RPC calls

 Note: zmq is separate from bcoin, see [bzmq](https://github.com/bcoin-org/bzmq/).

-## Node RPC calls

 ### Server - control
 These are same for wallet and the node.